BDC Hamburger Icon

 • Special assistance

-A medical claim will also include relevant medical codes assigned to various diagnoses, procedures and services; the names and details of the attending physician or healthcare practitioner (such as a therapist or social worker); and the total charge for that visit.
+A medical claim also includes relevant medical codes assigned to various diagnoses, procedures and services; the names and details of the attending physician or healthcare practitioner (such as a therapist or social worker); and the total charge for that visit.

-And if an insurance company or clearinghouse declines your claims, the medical service provider will need to gather more information and begin an appeals process, potentially revising a claim with supporting evidence or rewriting the claim.
+If an insurance company or clearinghouse denies your claims, the medical service provider will need to gather more information and begin an appeals process, potentially revising a claim with supporting evidence or rewriting it.

 FYIDid you know